… and benefits of thinking that we have remote people on our teams, even when we don't have them.

 In addition, and specifically for the Wikimedia team, since they now know they can work effectively remotely, the approach meant they had:

 This is just the set of practices Arthur's team settled (and reported) on.
 There are a number of other ideas out there.
-For those interested in learning more see John O'Duinn's "We Are All Remotes" tips and tricks related to house-keeping, meeting logistics and meeting moderation.
+For those interested in learning more see John O'Duinn's Blog on working remotely with tips and tricks related to house-keeping, meeting logistics and meeting moderation.

 My view is that this kind of thinking is useful not only for teams that have remote people, but also in general to help with overall team engagement.
 I'd be interested in hearing from your experiences.